mkosir/react-parallax-tilt/README.md

 _Easily set up a local development environment!_

-Build all the examples and starts storybook server on [localhost:9009](http://localhost:9009):
+Build all the examples and start storybook server on [localhost:9009](http://localhost:9009):

 - clone
 - `npm install`